7wei/shareuhack/_posts/how-to-get-pmp-2021/index.md

 ### Preparation method

 1. Read [PMP Examination Content Outline](https://www.pmi.org/-/media/pmi/documents/public/pdf/certifications/pmp-examination-content-outline.pdf?v=ef41743a-9156-4137-a9a6-fd31e19a9668) to understand the outline and scope of the exam.
-In fact, if you have a certain amount of project manager experience, you may be relieved after reading it.
+In fact, if you have a certain amount of project management experience, you may be relieved after reading it.
 You will find that these questions will not be difficult for you.

 2. Complete the [PMP Exam Prep Seminar-2021 Exam Content with 35 PDUs](https://tinyurl.com/yfen2p3g) course, learn the whole knowledge framework, and get enough PDUs to apply for the exam, and it is recommended to read PMBOK or [Head First PMP](https://amzn.to/3xWWA5j) at the same time, if you are an experienced project manager, these contents will be a piece of cake for you, but you still need to be familiar with the terminology of this system, and you can adjust it to 1.5x speed to finish the course.
-Everyone’s situation is different, usually within 1-2 months you can complete this course.
+Everyone’s situation is different, usually within 1-2 months, you can complete this course.

 3. Go over PMBOK again.
-In fact, after taking the online course, after reading the course, you have a high level of mastery of this knowledge system.
+In fact, after taking the online course, after reading course, you have a high level of mastery of this knowledge system.
 It will not take too much time to see PMBOK.

-4. Start practicing mock exam questions.
+4. Start practising mock exam questions.
 There are many free test resources on the Internet.
 We also list some below.
 When doing mock exam questions, you don’t need to be too constrained on the right or wrong of each question.
 The point is that you have to see these questions and be clear.
-If there is a vague part of the idea, go back to PMBOK as soon as possible, or you can discuss it on Facebook or LinkedIn related societies, usually the community will be willing to help.
+If there is a vague part of the idea, go back to PMBOK as soon as possible, or you can discuss it on Facebook or LinkedIn related societies, usually, the community will be willing to help.
 As for how many questions need to be done?
 In fact, the topic of the learning resources for this article is very sufficient.
 The additional exercises are mainly used to increase confidence and avoid getting nervous.

 5. Before the exam, use [PMP Exam Cram Session-Updated for the 2021 PMP Exam](https://tinyurl.com/yzgyqkyg) to do the final review.
 After finishing the course and completing the test questions, you can go into battle calmly.